GUID Partition Table: Partition entries (LBA 2–33)

-After the header, the Partition Entry Array describes partitions, using a minimum size of 128 bytes for each entry block.
+After the primary header and before the backup header, the Partition Entry Array describes partitions, using a minimum size of 128 bytes for each entry block.
 The starting location of the array on disk, and the size of each entry, are given in the GPT header.
 The first 16 bytes of each entry designate the partition type's globally unique identifier (GUID).
 For example, the GUID for an EFI system partition is C12A7328-F81F-11D2-BA4B-00A0C93EC93B.
 The second 16 bytes are a GUID unique to the partition.
 Then follow the starting and ending 64 bit LBAs, partition attributes, and the 36 character (max.)
 Unicode partition name.
 As is the nature and purpose of GUIDs and as per RFC 4122, no central registry is needed to ensure the uniqueness of the GUID partition type designators.

 The 64-bit partition table attributes are shared between 48-bit common attributes for all partition types, and 16-bit type-specific attributes:

 Microsoft defines the type-specific attributes for basic data partition as:

 Google defines the type-specific attributes for ChromeOS kernel as: